05 October 2020

 A message to policy makers

 There is no hierarchy of suffering and wellness, no relative graph on which to plot who receives treatment and who doesn’t, all patients deserve access to care, treatment and expertise no matter who they are or where they are living.
 We need to find a way to make that work and we need to ensure that pharmaceutical companies are not allowed to charge exorbitant prices for drugs that end up ensuring that only the rich get to survive.
 It is bordering on criminal.
-First world cities should twin with third world cities so that Centers of Excellence are forced to provide support to doctors in third world countries to increase their knowledge and expertise and support them through difficult cases.
+First world cities should twin with third world cities so that Centres of Excellence are forced to provide support to doctors in third world countries to increase their knowledge and expertise and support them through difficult cases.

 Rare diseases require a patient-centric model of care that take all aspects into account, not just treatment, but psychological, nutritional and educational support for the patient and their carers and families.
 How do we ensure all patients can access all available treatments at an affordable cost that is the main challenge.
 If there is a drug to help then everyone should be able to access it.